lvvrs/football_clubs/README.md

 Application may be install on local single node Kubernetes cluster.
 Example: Docker Desktop with enable Kubernetes.
 Install on Kubernetes using helm chart.
+Helm chart is located along the way: deploy/helmchart/football-clubs Install on Kubernetes using helm charts - application and traefik-proxy.
 Helm chart is located along the way: deploy/helmchart/football-clubs

 #### Command for install application with helm chart: